json-schema-org/understanding-json-schema/source/structuring.rst

 Each Schema Resource is evaluated independently and may use different JSON Schema dialects.
-The example above has the address Schema Resource using Draft 7 while the customer Schema Resource uses Draft 2019-09.
-If no ``$schema`` is declared in an embedded schema, it defaults using to the dialect of the parent schema.
+The example above has the address Schema Resource using Draft 7 while the customer Schema Resource uses Draft 2020-12.
+If no ``$schema`` is declared in an embedded schema, it defaults to using the dialect of the parent schema.

 .. draft_specific::
    -- Draft 4-7